A1Swartz/butane-c2/README.md

 add support how? what do i do? i dont even have cobalt strike? what features do you want?
 a good way instead, would be something like this

-> "can you add support for cobalt strike DNS communication? maybe even add HTTP(s) support for communication? maybe something like this? (imagine a link to their documentation is here)"
+> "can you add support for cobalt strike DNS beacons? maybe even add HTTP(s) support for communication? maybe something like this? (imagine a link to their documentation is here)"

 this would actually help me, and wouldn't get you ignored or closed for being stale - linking documentation or an example of something you want is SUPER useful, because i personally hate researching